pgrit/MisForCorrelatedBidir/README.md

 ![](Teaser.png)

-Implementation of the Eurographics 2021 Paper "Correlation-Aware Multiple Importance Sampling for Bidirectional Rendering Algorithms" by Pascal Grittmann, Iliyan Georgiev, and Philipp Slusallek.
+Implementation of [the Eurographics 2021 Paper](http://www.iliyan.com/publications/CorrelationAwareMIS) "Correlation-Aware Multiple Importance Sampling for Bidirectional Rendering Algorithms" by [Pascal Grittmann](https://graphics.cg.uni-saarland.de/people/grittmann.html), [Iliyan Georgiev](http://www.iliyan.com), and [Philipp Slusallek](https://graphics.cg.uni-saarland.de/slusallek/).

-This is the original codebase used to generate all results and figures in the paper and its supplemental.
+This is an updated / improved version of the original codebase used to generate all results and figures in the paper and its supplemental.
+The results should be very close to those in the paper, but might not be identical.

 ## Building and running